Guide to Hiring in the United Kingdom

 Advertise effectively

-Post on job boards, use global employment outsourcing, and join professional networks to reach potential candidates.
+Post on job boards, use an employer of record, and join professional networks to reach potential candidates.
 Tailor your job postings to the local market and culture.
 This can also help you to attract passive candidates who may not be actively looking for a new role, but are open to the possibility should the right job come along.

 Conduct thorough interviews